Klesse/face-feature-extraction/README.md

 * Graphic interface (maybe tkinter).
 * Real-time face recognition and insertion of new faces at the database.
 * Usage of SGBD's instead of python lists (maybe PostgreSQL or even SQLite).
+* Registration of access with datetime data and name in a csv file.

 # Author